MoeraOrg/moeraorg.github.io/development/protocols/node-name.md

 layout: development
 title: Protocols
 up: protocols
-subtitle: Registered Name
+subtitle: Node Name
 body_class: body-pink
 ---

-# Registered Name
+# Node Name

-*Registered name* is the name of the node that is registered at the [naming service][1].
-Currently Moera supports only *delegated names* (you may [read about them][1] in the Overview section), but there are many other [name types][2] possible.
+Node name is registered at the [naming service][1].
+Currently Moera supports only *registered names* (you may [read about them][1] in the Overview section), but there are many other [name types][2] possible.
 Every name type has a unique syntax that distinguishes it from others.

 <table class="table table-bordered">
     <thead>